 She is the co-editor for both the therapist manual and patient handbook of Overcoming Depression: A Cognitive Behaviour Approach (Oxford University Press, 2009), senior editor and author of Living and Surviving in Harm’s Way: The Psychological Treatment Manual for Pre-and Post-Deployment of Military Members(Routledge, 2008), Behind the Badge: A Psychological Treatment Handbook for Law Enforcement Officers, (Routledge, in Press) and senior editor and author of Cognitive Behaviour Therapy in Nursing Practice (Springer Publishers, 2005).
 Sharon has a Master’s in Advance Practice Psychiatric Mental Health Nursing, a Masters in Counselling in Psychology and is currently pursuing a Doctor of Health Sciences at the Huntington College of Health Sciences in Knoxville, TN, USA.

 This online workshop will give you instant access to 5 hours of video content, accessible via streaming on our website, as well as downloadable PowerPoint slides and additional worksheets/materials to use with your clients.
-You can view the course content in your own time and re-watch as many times as you like.
+You can view the course content in your own time, there is no time limit on access.